 This case represents the efficacy of cryotherapy in treating keloids, as well as the durability of this method of keloid treatment.
 Please keep in mind that treatment of keloids, including the ear keloid depicted here, is complex and often requires several rounds of treatment, and at times usage of other modes of therapy, including injections.

 Case Study # 1 - Earlobe Keloid Removal with Cryotherapy

-The keloid depicted here was previously treated with surgery following standard keloid surgery procedures.
-Unfortunately, the keloid grew back, even bigger, soon after surgery.
+The keloid depicted here was previously removed with surgery.
+Unfortunately, soon after surgery the keloid grew back and became even bigger.
 This patient presented to us in middle of June 2011 and was treated with cryotherapy on the same date.

 Case Studies For Ear Keloid

 Application of cryotherapy can at times be uncomfortable or painful.
-I assess this during the procedure and use local anesthetic if needed.
-Pain and discomfort usually subside in one day.
-Within the first 24-48 hours, the treated keloid swells up and forms a large blister.
+When needed, Dr. Tirgan used a new local anesthetic that stays in the tissue for up to three days, therefore allowing for pain-free or near pain free cryotherapy.
+Without using this local anesthetic, the pain and discomfort of cryotherapy starts with the treatment, peaks in about 1-2 hours and then gradually subsides over 12-24 hours.
+Often, within the first 24-48 hours, the treated keloid swells up and forms a large blister.
 Below is the image of this keloid exactly one week later.

-Since the scab had not fallen on its own, I had to break the scab and remove it.
-This was done under local anesthesia.
+Since the scab had not fallen on its own, it was manually broken and removed.
+This can done using local anesthetic.
 Mass of keloid has shrunk by more than 2/3 after the first treatment.
 The remnant of the keloid was treated once again, it went through a similar again and this time the scab fell off on its own.
 Below is the image of the earlobe, taken 6 months after the initial treatment; showing the base of the keloid, after recovery from two applications of cryotherapy.